-Perspective | Health Fresh Meals competes in growing meal delivery market
+Perspective | Healthy Fresh Meals competes in growing meal delivery market

 Shana Greenbaum, 34, was a searcher.
 The entrepreneur tried competitive ice skating, waiting on tables and hostessing, restaurant management, a bit of acting, and even bodybuilding before she founded her food delivery business four years ago.

 The menu changes weekly.
-A recent week included several offerings such as Thai cococut curry salmon for the average consumers or steak, sweet potato and broccoli for the athletic crowd.
+A recent week included several offerings, such as Thai coconut curry salmon for the average consumers or steak, sweet potato and broccoli for the athletic crowd.

-“The food business suits me,” said the businesswoman.
+“The food business suits me,” the businesswoman said.
 “We will see how this turns out after covid, but I own a building, I have a business and I am going to do something with it.”

 Greenbaum’s staff cooks the meals and heat-seals them in recyclable trays designed to keep them fresh for a week with refrigeration.
 About 90 percent of the clients are households.
 Some buy an entire week’s worth of lunches and dinners that are delivered on Sunday by a small army of drivers.
 The rest of the orders go to businesses and are delivered on Monday.
 Customers pay a $10 delivery charge that covers all the meals for the week, whether it’s one or 50.